sofwerx/swx-devops/README.md

 # docker-compose as `swx dc`

-Instead of using `docker-compose` directly, I strongly suggest using the `swx dc` wrapper instead, as it will ensure that you have the correct environment sourced before running `docker-compose.
+Instead of using `docker-compose` directly, I strongly suggest using the `swx dc` wrapper instead, as it will ensure that you have the correct environment sourced before running `docker-compose`.